MOMIN5/restart-virus-java/README.md

 # RestartVirus

 RestartVirus is a java based program that will restart a victims pc every 1 hour, note that its just a template and can be used anyway, Im still learning java and this is a fun idea i came up with to increase my knowledge of java.
 Its not the best and it uses a 2 libraries as i was struggling to do it in plain java.
 It would be appreciated if you tried to add some things through a pull request
+**Currently only works on windows and on the systems which have java installed**

 ## Usage